dpurkays/anime-matchmaker-server/README.md

 - Gemini API - https://ai.google.dev/api?lang=node
   - Gemini API is used to generate anime recommendations based on natural language input such as a user’s favorites/watch-history list, or favorite tv shows/movies.
 - Jikan API - https://docs.api.jikan.moe/
-  - unofficial api for MyAnimeList (MAL)
+  - unofficial API for MyAnimeList (MAL)

 ### Sitemap

-- **Home Page:** Entry point with options to search anime by mood, based on TV show/movie, based on user's watch history or season's hottest.
+- **Home Page:** Entry point with options to search anime by mood, based on TV show/movie, based on the user's watch history or season's hottest.
   - Recommendations Selection
-    - **Mood Based Search:** Users selects a mood and genre to get anime recommendations
+    - **Mood-Based Search:** Users select a mood and genre to get anime recommendations
       - **Anime Details Page**
-    - **Based TV series or Movie:** Users inputs a TV show or movie to get similar animes.
+    - **Based TV series or Movie:** Users input a TV show or movie to get similar animes.
       - **Anime Details Page**
-    - **Based on MAL user:** Users gets recommendations based on their MAL's favorites or watch history.
+    - **Based on MAL user:** Users get recommendations based on their MAL favorites or watch history.
       - **Anime Details Page**
-    - **Season's Hottest Anime:** Users gets the most popular anime from the current season.
+    - **Season's Hottest Anime:** Users get the most popular anime from the current season.
       - **Anime Details Page**
 - **Anime Details Page:** Displays anime metadata such as title, genre, synopsis, trailer and other metadata.
 - **Not Found Page:** For non existing pages.